alexandrmazur96/SimpleTelegramBotPusher/README.md

 ### License

-SimpleTelegramBotPusher is licensed under the GNU General Public License - see the LICENSE file for details.
+Telme is licensed under the GNU General Public License - see the LICENSE file for details.